zhihu/kids/README.md

 <a name="production"></a>
 ## Run in production

-In production, we deploy kids agent at every host, and assign a powerful server to kids server.
+In production, we deploy kids agent at every host, which forwards log to a kids server, after deployment, you can use any redis client to publish log to local kids agent, and subscribe to kids server to consume the log.

 To simplify deployment, use a package or a docker container.